Nick Peterson

 Nick started LazySurfer in 2019 out of frustration with surf forecast apps that rated a day with one number for every surfer.
 The day that's a 2-star for an experienced big-wave surfer might be a perfect 5-star longboard session for someone else.
 The data is the same — the right answer depends on what you like.

-LazySurfer solves that by pairing raw NOAA NDBC buoy data, NWS wind data, and tide data with on-device machine learning trained on each surfer’s own logged sessions.
-The app learns the conditions you’ve rated highly in the past and predicts when your favorite spots will match them again.
+LazySurfer solves that by pairing raw NOAA NDBC buoy data, NWS wind data, and tide data with a custom deep-learning model trained on real logged surf sessions from the LazySurfer community.
+The app learns the conditions you’ve rated highly in the past and predicts when your favorite spots will match them again; your personalized ratings are cached on your device so you can check them offline.

 Background